 A Checkout Module Made to Boost Conversions

-The checkouts from WooCommerce, Shopify, and other out-out-the-box solutions have standardized designs so that they fit into any type of website.
+The checkouts from WooCommerce, Shopify, and other ready-made solutions have standardized designs so that they fit into any type of website.

-That’s great for the developers of those shopping carts, but it neglects the fact that merchants need conversion-optimized checkouts before anything else.
+That’s easy work for the developers of those shopping carts, but it neglects the fact that merchants need conversion-optimized checkouts before anything else.
 So, Prodigy takes a unique approach, offering a checkout that’s primarily optimized for conversions from the start.

 One optimization example is the “status bar” feature, which guides shoppers through the cart and shows how much further they have until the purchase.

 Prodigy also saves names, addresses, and payment information to give logged-in users a rapid checkout experience, where they pick from saved data instead of having to type anything in.